Marte, Jones lead Diamondbacks over Nationals 7-5

 Washington has lost four of five.

-Jones broke a 5-all tie with a two-run single off Wander Suero (3-6) with two outs in the bottom of the seventh.
+Jones broke a 5-all tie with his two-run single off Wander Suero (3-6).
+He also doubled twice.

+“Finally I was able to come through for my guys,” Jones said.
+“If you get a pitch up in the zone, it’s easier to hit.
+It’s no secret, it’s just going out there and just grinding.”

-Washington had tied it in the top of the seventh when Trea Tuner, who’d singled and took second on a sacrifice, made it home just ahead of the throw from left field on Anthony Rendon’s hit.
+Washington had tied it in the top of the seventh when Trea Turner, who singled and took second on a sacrifice, made it home just ahead of the throw from left field on Anthony Rendon’s hit.

 Yoshihisa Hirano (4-5) struck out two in that inning and earned the win in relief.